Neural Network-based Co-design of Output-Feedback Control Barrier Function and Observer with Input Constraints: Formal verification of Neural Network based Observer and CBF

-In this section, we synthesize CBF satisfying \eqref{cbf_1}-\eqref{cbf_3} along with the state estimation-based controller for a partially observed continuous-time system. {We denote augmented unsafe region as $ \widetilde{X}_u:=(D\times D)\setminus (X\setminus{X_u}\times X)$}.
-To construct a safe controller for the system $S$, we reformulate conditions \eqref{cbf_1}–\eqref{cbf_3} as the following robust optimization problem (ROP):
+In this section, we synthesize CBF satisfying \eqref{cbf_1}-\eqref{cbf_3} along with the state estimation-based controller for a partially observed continuous-time system. {We now provide the following lemma about the existence of the controller, barrier, and observer: \begin{lemma} The partially observed system $S$ is assured to be safe if the following condition is satisfied with $\eta \leq 0$:

 where